Sam Simon Made Hundreds Of Millions Off "The Simpsons" Then Gave It All Away

 Retirement And Philanthropy

-After retiring in 1993 at the ripe old age of 38, no one would have blamed Sam if he spent the next twenty years banging Playboy Playmates and partying all over the world.
-Actually, he did end up banging and marrying a Playmate named Jami Ferrell, but their union lasted a scant three weeks.
-His other marriage was to the lovely actress Jennifer Tilly from 1984-1991.
-Sam and Jennifer are still close friends.
-Sam is currently engaged to a chef named Jenna Stewart.
+After retiring in 1993 at the ripe old age of 38, no one would have blamed Sam if he spent the next twenty years dating Playboy Playmates and partying all over the world.
+Actually, he did end up marrying a Playmate named Jami Ferrell, but their union lasted a scant three weeks.
+His other marriage was to actress Jennifer Tilly.
+They were married from 1984-1991.
+They remained close friends for the rest of his life.

 WILLIAM WEST/AFP/Getty Images